 India, and the cleanest village?
 You heard that right.
 Go to Mawlynnong, the little-known hamlet in Meghalaya, Northeast province of India, and find out why it deserves the recognition.

-After two hours of an adventurous drive from Shillong (90kms), you are welcomed into this tiny, quaint village of 82 families nestled in a corner under the clouds.
+After two hours of an adventurous drive from Shillong (90kms), this tiny, quaint village of 82 families nestled in a corner under the clouds welcomes you.

 The villagers try to be as self-sustainable as possible, growing their own food and harvesting rainwater in natural stone basins.
 But with no market to buy necessities from, they travel two hours in a rickety bus for the nearest one.
 And when the bus breaks down, they walk through sunshine and rain.

 These enterprising villagers also came up with great waste disposal management.
 As a community, they collect every piece of trash and compost them in a pit to use it for cultivation.